gsoules/MkDocs/digital-archive/docs/administrator/import-csv.md

 You must configure AvantImport to tell it which columns from the CSV file that you want to import (source column names) and what the corresponding Omeka element names are for each column (target column names).
-It's okay if the CSV file has column that you don't want to import.
+It's okay if the CSV file contains columns that you don't want to import.

 Follow these steps to configure the import:

 -	Go to the Omeka `Plugins` page
 -	Click the `Configure` button for `AvantImport`
 -   In the `Mappings` field, provide a list of source/target column pairs, separated by a colon, as shown in the screenshot below
--   If the source and targe names are the same, you can just specify the source name
+-   If the source and target names are the same, you can just specify the source name
 -   Click the `Save Changes` button

 ![importing files](import-csv-3.jpg)